 - Hot cooked linguine

 - In a large resealable plastic bag, combine flour and mustard.
 Add beef, a few pieces at a time, and shake to coat.
-In a large skillet, brown beef in butter until meat reaches desired doneness.
+In a large skillet, brown beef in butter.

 - Add consomme and wine.
 Stir in the mushrooms, onions and Worcestershire sauce.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 10-15 minutes or until sauce is thickened.
 Serve with linguine.
 Yield: 4 servings.